Our Local Offer

 work and observe their interactions in the classroom.
 Teachers provide regular feedback to individual students and

 to groups of students and this supports students to move forward in their learning.
+Specific strategies used include: Forensic monitoring, cold calling (teachers may pre-call a student to allow time for information processing and answer formulation).

-focus.
+Formally, we have an assessment calendar which identifies times in the year when each year group in turn is our focus.
 This is twice per year in years 7, 8 and 9 and 3 times a year in years 10 and 11.
 Teachers submit grades for achievement and for attitudes to learning.
-These are communicated to parents through a summary report and
+These are communicated to parents through a summary report and parents have an opportunity to formally meet with their child’s subject teachers each year.
+Students within the Resource Provision (Lighthouse) have a more personalised report on their progress.

 Parents are encouraged to communicate any emerging concerns or questions with their child’s Year Team.
 In